measure-map/specification/specification.md

 # MeasureMap Specification

-## Introduction

 ## Specification

-The specification is currently defined in the form of the following things:
+The MeasureMap specification is currently defined in the form of the following things:

 1. `measure.schema.json`: a [JSON Schema](https://json-schema.org/) describing a single entry of a MeasureMap, here called a `Measure` object.